ibrahimjohar/Connect-Four---AI-Project/README.md

   - **AI vs AI**

 ### Turn-based Mechanics:
-- The game alternates turns between the two players.
+- The game alternates turns between two players or between a player and the AI.
-- On each turn, the player (or AI) selects a column to drop a disc, and the disc falls to the lowest available row in that column.
+- On each turn, the current player selects a column to drop a disc, and the disc falls to the lowest available row in that column.
-- The AI makes its move immediately after the human player, using the decision making algorithm to select the best move.
+- In AI modes, the AI makes its move immediately using the decision making algorithm.
 - The game continues until a player aligns four discs in a row or all columns are filled.

 ### Winning Conditions: